 8. Logistics and Supply Chain Management

 Efficient management of the logistics and supply chain enables global organizations to move their goods from suppliers to consumers, monitor inventory level and track the shipment so that materials are delivered on time.
 Supply chain is a popular target for RPA since these processes are highly dependent on the back office.

 Since communication is essential for supply chain success, automation of emails would facilitate better communication between customers, suppliers and distributors.
 RPA would help in automating an email or text when an order is booked, shipped, delayed or delivered.

 RPA is helpful in maintaining inventory levels to ensure retailers have enough products and services to meet demand.
 Notifications can be generated when products reach alarmingly low or threshold levels.
 After assessing past orders, RPA can help determine optimum order levels so as to improve procurement, reduce costs and reduce wastage.

 As retailers rush to adopt RPA in the fear of being left behind cruising competitors, they are only moving towards technologies that would bring more benefits and allow them to compete confidently.

-The above listed cases are the most common tasks that can be automated using RPA, but there are several other tasks in an organization where human efforts and human errors can be minimized and an optimum utilization of valuable resources can be done.
+The above listed cases are the most common tasks that can be used for retail automation through RPA, but there are several other tasks in an organization where human efforts and human errors can be minimized and an optimum utilization of valuable resources can be done.

 The use of Robotic Process Automation eliminates the need of performing a lot of manual tasks that employees generally have to perform.
 According to stats, more than $2 trillion can be saved in global workforce by automating almost half of the tasks done by humans and when it comes to an emerging industry like retail, using Robotic Process Automation becomes even more important.
 So unlock the potential of your workforce and make full use of RPA for better productivity and lower costs!